iobroker-community-adapters/ioBroker.hikvision-alarmserver/README.md

 However, some events received include binary data such as images which would be impractical to constantly store in the ioBroker object tree.
 A more graceful mechanism to handle such events it to use ioBroker's inbuilt messaging system which allows message objects to be communicated between adapters.

-Configuration in this section can cause event data (configurable in the `Send to message` field) to be sent to the appropriate adapter.
+While this function is designed mainly for images, sending triggered by simple XML parts is also supported.

+The exact message sent is configurable in the `Send to message...` fields.
+These fields are evaluated with the JavaScript `Function` object and have two variables available: `ctx` (the event context object - see below) and in the case of image parts the raw buffer is available in `imageBuffer`.

-##### Example 1: Telegram adapter
+##### Example 1: Send textual alert on every event received via Telegram

+If the Telegram adapter has been implemented, one could set the following parameters in the `XML event parts` section:

+* Send to instance for XML: `telegram.0`
+* Send to command for XML: Leave blank
+* Send to message for XML: Note backticks are part of configured value - `` `Received ${ctx.eventType} from ${ctx.deviceName}` ``

+##### Example 2: Send images via Telegram

-A simple example would be if the Telegram adapter has been implemented, one could set the following parameters:
+If the Telegram adapter has been implemented, one could set the following parameters in the `Image event parts` section:

-* Send to instance name: `telegram.0`
+* Send to instance for images: `telegram.0`
-* Send to command: Leave blank
+* Send to command for images: Leave blank
-* Send to message: `{ text: imageBuffer, type: 'photo' }`
+* Send to message for images: `{ text: imageBuffer, type: 'photo' }`

-With this, each image received is sent on to the telegram adapter for direct distribution to users.

-##### Example 2: Custom Javascript
+##### Example 3: Send images to custom Javascript

-A more complex example is to send the image buffer to a custom script running inside a Javascript adapter:
+A more complex example is to send each image buffer received to a custom script running inside a Javascript adapter:

 * Send to instance name: `javascript.0`
 * Send to command: `toScript` (this is not an example - the literal string is required).